filecoin-project/fvm-docs/content/en/docs/concepts/basics/overview.md

 There has been a huge demand from the developer community for Filecoin compatibility with [Ethereum](https://ethereum.org/en/what-is-ethereum/) and [Solidity](https://en.wikipedia.org/wiki/Solidity) out of the box.
 With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machine (EVM) to create new features that use data.

 But we're not limited to Ethereum.
 We meet a variety of other needs as well by supporting foreign runtimes and virtual machines that compile to [WebAssembly (WASM)](https://developer.mozilla.org/en-US/docs/WebAssembly), a low-level programming language built for modern web browsers.
-WASM supports multiple languages, including Rust and Go, which are very popular among blockchain developers.
+Low-level programming languages like WASM can support multiple languages, including Rust and Go, which are very popular among blockchain developers.

-Because the FVM is not tightly-coupled to Filecoin, developers with experience on the [Interplanetary File System (IPFS)](https://docs.ipfs.io/) and [Interplanetary Linked Data (IPLD)](https://ipld.io/docs/) can easily adapt to the FVM on Filecoin and vice versa.
+Because the FVM is not tightly-coupled to Filecoin, developers with experience on the [Interplanetary File System (IPFS)](https://docs.ipfs.io/) and [Interplanetary Linked Data (IPLD)](https://ipld.io/docs/) can easily adapt to the FVM on Filecoin and Filecoin developers can easily branch out to IPLD.
 As you'll see when we get to explaining use cases, IPLD plays a very important role in the opportunities that the FVM creates for data.

 ## Vision and goals

 ### Proximity to data for computation

 Our primary goal with the FVM is to expand the possibilities for working with data.
-Blockchain experts have noticed that the ability to explore large datasets on a blockchain is an unsolved pain-point.
-As recently as March 15, 2022, Vibhuthi Viswanathan, content curator at SpringPeople, says

-> Relatively small volumes of data can be stored in blocks > which might prove hindersome as large volumes of data
-> are collected per second for big data & data analysis
-> tasks.

-All of that changes with the Filecoin Virtual Machine.
+We've made an important first step by enabling programming under the same roof as file storage.

 ### Building on our strengths